lukemshepherd/docker/README.md

 ### Build docker image
 `docker build -t mini_py .`

-*NB the . is not a typo that's specifying that you want to build your image from your current directory*
+*NB the . is not a typo!
+That's specifying that you want to build your image from your current directory*

 ### To run Jupyter
 `docker run -p 8888:8888 -v path/to/mounted/dir:/app mini_py`